 If you’ve been on several EPM projects you will know that migrating from development into QA or PROD for the very first time with LCM is no problem at all.
 This is where the tool, despite its limitations with versioning and its not knowing artifact dependencies, actually makes migration a snap.
 Oracle has even put together a few documents on Oracle by Example for the different Hyperion suites.
 These are great for those who need an introduction and a how-to for the tool.

 Here also is the System 9x documentation (PDF) for the LCM standalone command-line utlity.

 I believe that LCM breaks down and needs much more hand-holding when migrating artifacts between environments after the first-time migration status.
-Once there are objects in production that need to be move backdown to development for testing which ultimately need to be moved back to production one will need to be astutely involved and have solid knowledge of the Oracle/Hyperion EPM tools to pull this scenario off smoothly.
+Once there are objects in production that need to move back down to development for testing which ultimately needs to be moved back to production one will need to be astutely involved and have a solid knowledge of the Oracle/Hyperion EPM tools to pull this scenario off smoothly.